tinacms/tina.io/content/docs/self-hosted/configuration.md

 ```

-Next you can use the value passed from `getToken` in your backend function to make sure the user is authenticated:
+Next you can use the value passed from `getToken` in your backend function to make sure the user is authorized:

 `pages/api/gql.{js,ts}`